ONDC-Official/ONDC-FIS-Specifications/api/components/docs/stage-order.md

 Seller app checks for the folio validity

 2. New folio
-Seller app responds with the details needed to open a new folio
+Seller app responds with the details needed to open a new folio (1-step xinput)

 3. New folio with KYC
-Seller app checks for kyc and respond with the details needed to perform kyc
+Seller app responds with the details needed to perform kyc (3-step xinput)

 Seller app can choose to support all or any of the above scenarios.
 It will error out for cases it won't support.